Skip to content

 Storing Resources in Global Storage

-Only structs with the key ability can be saved directly in persistent global storage.
+Structs with the key ability can be saved directly in persistent global storage.
 All values stored within those key structs must have the store ability.
 See the ability and global storage chapters for more detail.

 Examples